Burned-out buildings and armed gangs in Lagos despite president's plea | Law-Order

 It was his first public address since the shootings began.
 Although he lamented the loss of innocent lives, he did not directly refer to the Lekki incident that sparked international condemnation.
 Many of those on the streets despite the curfew said Buhari's speech had angered them because of his failure to address the Lekki incident.

-A delegation of U.S. officials who were in Nigeria for previously scheduled meetings met the country's vice president on Thursday and condemned the "use of excessive force by military forces who fired on unarmed demonstrators in Lagos," a State Department spokeswoman said.
+A delegation of U.S. officials who were in Nigeria for previously scheduled meetings met the country's vice president on Thursday and condemned the "use of excessive force by military forces who fired on unarmed demonstrators in Lagos", a State Department spokeswoman said.
 Buhari, in his address, encouraged the international community to "know all facts available" before rushing to judgment.
-(Additional reporting by Afolabit Sotunde, Libby George and Alexis Akwagyiram, writing by Libby George and Alexis Akwagyiram; Editing by Giles Elgood)

 - READ MORE ON: